la-ots/pelican/docs/foundation/agency-theming.md

   </div>
 </div>

 In the same way, using brand green-styled buttons as the go-to buttons will also confuse the user.
-The user will see the brand green buttons everywhere.
-But what happens when you need a success button?
+The user will see the brand green buttons everywhere, but what happens when you need a success button?
 The meaning of the success button, to indicate something affirmative, would be lost.

 <div class="row px-3 mb-4">
   <div class="col-12">